jinghuazhao/EWAS-fusion/README.md

 ## Requirements

-To begin, the software [FUSION](http://gusevlab.org/projects/fusion/) is required.
+To begin, the software [FUSION](http://gusevlab.org/projects/fusion/) including its dependencies such as `plink2R` is required.
 Other facilities to be required are

 1. Sun grid engine (sge) or GNU parallel for Linux clusters.
 2. Weight files based on epigenetic data.